-Since 1999, the Republic of Austria has been issuing government bonds under the DIP through a bank syndicate.
+Since 1999, the Republic of Austria has been issuing Government Bonds under the DIP through a bank syndicate.
 Only participants in the auction procedure are permitted to act as lead managers and co-lead managers.
 The syndicate may change for each issue.
-DIP 144A allows certain groups of investors in the United States of America to buy government bonds subject to the relevant selling restrictions.
-The terms and conditions of these government bonds remain unchanged except for necessary adjustments to these selling restrictions.
-This programme enables the Republic to react in a fast and flexible way to specific market situations and investor demands.
+DIP 144A allows for certain groups of investors in the United States of America to buy Government Bonds subject to the relevant selling restrictions.
+The Terms and Conditions of these Government Bonds remain unchanged except for necessary adjustments to these selling restrictions.
+This programme enables the Republic of Austria to react in a fast and flexible way to specific market situations and investor demands.
+The issue volume of individual issues of Government Bonds may be increased by way of tap issues.

 Maturities Not more than 100 years

 Currency Euro (€)

+Redemption Price Par

 Interest Rate Fixed interest rate (act./act.) payable annually in arrears or floating interest rate (act/360)

-Denomination €1,000
+Denomination €100

 Form of the Notes Bearer Global Notes

+Green Use of Proceeds Possible according to the Framework for the issuance of Green Government Securities of the Republic of Austria (as of April 2022)

-Status of the Notes Pari passu
+Status of the Notes Direct, unsecured, unconditional, unsubordinated, pari passu

-Negative Pledge Yes

 Cross-Default No

 Taxation Austrian Standard

 Listing At least on the Vienna Stock Exchange

-Business Days TARGET
+Business Days TARGET2

 Principal Paying Agent Oesterreichische Kontrollbank AG

 Clearing System OeKB CSD GmbH

 Governing Law Austrian law

+Jurisdiction Exclusively Vienna

 Strips Possible for fixed interest rate bonds